sschoener/WebGui/README.md

 # WebGui
 WebGui is an example showing how to use the IMGUI user interface in a web browser.
-This example uses Emscripted to compile c++ into Web Assembly (WASM) binaries that can be run as an application in the browser.
+This example uses Emscripten to compile c++ into Web Assembly (WASM) binaries that can be run as an application in the browser.
 This repository uses a submodule for imgui, so please use `git submodule update --init --recursive` after cloning.

 This repository builds on @jnmaloney's [WebGui](https://github.com/jnmaloney/WebGui).
 There are a few distinguishing factors: